 Samaria Gorge Walk 8.6.16

-(From Kolymbari, Crete, in June 2016: Margaret had struggled a little on an 8 mile round walk to view the Ancient Olive Tree near Vouves in northern Crete.
-Although I felt encouragingly fit, we both had decidedly sore feet by the end, and I began to wonder whether the Samaria Gorge Walk later in the week was really on ...)
+(From Kolymbari, Crete, in June 2016: Margaret's arthritic knee had troubled her on an 8 mile round walk to view a famed Ancient Olive Tree near Vouves in northern Crete.
+Although I felt encouragingly fit (in spite of recent heart problems) we both had decidedly sore feet by the end, and I began to wonder whether the Samaria Gorge Walk later in the week was really on ...)

 The day started with a 4.30 am wake up call (!) so that we could meet the excursion bus which was to take us to the start of the Walk on the Ourmalous Plateau 40 kms into the interior; it went via several other pickup points to Charnia, where our Guide, Marco, joined us and explained how the long day would work.

 However, the end of the Walk would not be the end of the whole excursion.
-Roumelis was a tiny village resort accessible only by boat; it had basic amenities, including emergency accommodation and a sandy beach, but no proper road: Gorge Walkers would need to catch the 4.30 pm ferry to Soughia, a larger village 45 minutes away, where the buses would be waiting to take everyone back to Charnia and Kolymbari, just in time for a late evening meal.
+Roumelis was a tiny village resort accessible only by boat; it had basic amenities, including emergency accommodation and a sandy beach, but no proper road: Gorge Walkers would need to catch the 4.30 pm ferry to Soughia, a larger village 45 minutes away, for the buses to take everyone back to Charnia and Kolymbari, in time for the evening meal.
 That was the plan; but in the event our experience was rather different!

 We soldiered on and made the best of a difficult situation.
 Our bus group had been one of the earliest of five to start the Walk, but by mid-morning all of our former companions were obviously way ahead of us, and we had not even reached the more spectacular parts of the Gorge.
 People from other groups offered help, including walking poles and other means of support, but Margaret’s wrists were still weak from her fall earlier this year, and she couldn’t put pressure on them either.
 Small steps in the path that most people barely noticed, Margaret was increasingly having to negotiate backwards.
 Marco encouraged us to keep going, and I tried my best to keep Margaret from stopping too frequently and for too long, but it was obvious that we were not going to make it to the ferry in time.
 Our first objective was to get to the main Samaria Rest Station, which was about one third of the whole distance, and should have been reached by mid-morning: we did not reach it until 2pm, and Margaret did not even want to have a break and look around.
 She wanted me to go on without her, but there was no way I was going to do that.
 I increasingly went short distances ahead to suss out the easiest path (which was getting less obvious now), and there were fewer and fewer other people on the path to follow.